 Employees require justified termination, notice, and severance.
 Contractors do not—but unclear contracts can blur this distinction and create liabilities.

-How to Terminate Employees Compliantly in Egyp
+How to Terminate Employees Compliantly in Egypt

 For contractors, compliance depends on: